paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-018-indian-health-care.md

   (A) accept from any source, including Federal and State agencies, funds, equipment, or supplies that are available for the construction or operation of health care or sanitation facilities; and

   (B) use those funds, equipment, and supplies to plan, design,,11 So in original. construct, and operate health care or sanitation facilities for Indians, including pursuant to a contract or compact under the Indian Self-Determination and Education Assistance Act ([25 U.S.C.
-450](./chapter-014-miscellaneous.md#section-450) et seq.).
+450](./chapter-014-miscellaneous.md#section-450) et seq.).22 See References in Text note below.

 (3) **Effect of receipt** — Receipt of funds by the Secretary under this subsection shall not affect any priority established under [section 1631 of this title](./chapter-018-indian-health-care.md#section-1631).